HaakonHam/bike-share-etl/README.md

 # bike-share-extractor
-Lightweight python script for downloading open bike share data from an API, some aggregations, and uploading to Google Cloud Storage using Google Cloud Functions.
+Lightweight python script for downloading open bike share data from an API, aggregate the data, and uploading the results (CSV) to Google Cloud Storage using Google Cloud Functions.